Inklingo

 Examples

-Use 'superiores' specifically for higher education, such as university or college studies.
+Use 'superiores' to refer to higher levels of education, such as university or college studies.

 A large red block sitting on the highest step of a simple three-step platform, visually representing a higher level or rank compared to a smaller blue block resting on the bottom step.